-Green Dot has a vested interest in the success of Henry Clay Middle School, as 50% of the students at Ánimo South LA and 3% of the students at Locke graduate from Clay.
-We understand the real need for a change at Clay.
-Our students who enter 9th grade at Ánimo South LA perform far below grade level in all core subjects; in 2009, only 30% scored proficient or advanced in grade level English on the CST exam, and only 16% scored proficient or advanced in math.
-The students entering our schools from Clay are far behind where they need to be.
+Additionally, our students who enter 9th grade at our high schools in this community perform far below grade level in all core subjects.
 We spend all four years of high school working hard to get our students to perform just up to grade level; if we had the opportunity to intervene in the 6th grade instead of the 9th grade, we would be able to address academic misconceptions and weaknesses earlier, and better prepare our students to graduate high school and go on to four year colleges.